williln/django-tracer/README.md

 # Why?

 Why would you want to use this silly little thing?
-Well in a containerized, orchestrated, microservice world with centralized logging it's often hard to figure out where things have gone wrong.
+In a containerized, orchestrated, microservice world with centralized logging, it's often hard to figure out where things have gone wrong.

-This little middleware adds a UUID to the normal Django request object which you can use to add to add to things like:
+This middleware adds a UUID to the normal Django request object.
+You can do things with that UUID like:

-- All of your log messages
+- Add it to all of your log messages
-- Error reports to Sentry/Rollbar/etc
+- Add it to your error reports to Sentry/Rollbar/etc.
-- Pass along to other internal services
+- Pass it along to other internal services

-Along with generating and attaching a UUID to each request, the middleware also automatically adds the UUID to the response headers as `X-Request-ID` so anyone consuming your responses, say as an API, can use that as a reference point for reporting errors back to you.
+Along with generating and attaching a UUID to each request, the middleware also automatically adds the UUID to the response headers as `X-Request-ID` so anyone consuming your responses (such as an API) can use that as a reference point for reporting errors back to you.

 # Installation

-Add `tracer` to `INSTALLED_APPS` in your settings.
+After installing `django-tracer` via `pip` or `pipenv`, add `tracer` to `INSTALLED_APPS` in your settings.

 Then add `tracer.middleware.RequestID` to the top of your `MIDDLEWARE` settings.